a-trost/atrostdotcom/src/posts/focus-for-programmers.md

 image: /assets/focus-for-programmers.png
 date: "2018-12-03"
 type: "blog"
+desc: "Learn how to take your focus to the next level with a few skills like batching and the pomodoro technique. "
 ---

 I have a bad habit of hitting a tough problem and searching for an escape.